muratk5n/thirdwave/en/README.md

 'No free-lunch' is a figure of speech (also a theorem in optimization).

-In real-world it holds true.. noone eats for free.
-Unless *someone else pays for it* ;) More socially minded say that other person can be gov. The government already pays for many things that pro-business folk take for granted (and exist because of it).
+In real-world it holds true.. noone eats for free, unless someone else pays for it.
+More socially minded say that other person can be gov. The government already pays for many things that pro-business folk take for granted (and exist because of it).
 SValley makes use of the presence of great professors whose research is paid by the